WVSports - Neal's deal: Five key items from West Virginia football

 We examine what was said as well as what it means for the football team both this week and moving ahead as the Mountaineers navigate the 2023 schedule.

-Next up is a home contest with Duquesne and Brown discussed that matchup as well as how his team is looking heading into the opener.
+Next up is a home contest with Pittsburgh in the Backyard Brawl and Brown discussed that matchup as well as how his team is looking heading into the opener.

-1—West Virginia competed.
-Yes, the Mountaineers dropped the opener on the road at No. 7 Penn State but Brown was encouraged by some of the things that unfolded.
-For starters, the fifth year head coach felt that his team wasn't outmanned or didn't let the environment of the 110,000 inside Beaver Stadium get to them.
-However, they simply just didn't make enough plays in critical times to win a football game of that magnitude.
-Brown believes that in those matchups of the Mountaineers top players versus those of the Nittany Lions his football team won their fair share so there was signs that his football team was prepared to compete.
+1—Backyard Brawl.
+The game against Pittsburgh is the biggest rivalry on the schedule for West Virginia and those in the building understand the importance of it.
+The 7:30 p.m. kickoff will be the first Saturday night true night game since 2016 and the atmosphere should be worthy of the 106th edition of this contest with a sold-out crowd in the stands.

-However, that also meant there were areas that West Virginia must show improvement as well moving forward.
-On the plus side, the operation and game management was one of the biggest concerns going into the game but his team navigated that with only one, albeit a costly one, procedural penalty.
-West Virginia also took care of the football and didn't have any turnovers which allowed them to stay in the game despite some of their issues in other areas of the football game.
+This is a game that Brown wants to see played every year and while it is on the schedule for two more years and then a four-game series from 2029-32, it is the perfect non-conference rivalry game for the Mountaineers given the proximity and history between the two programs.
+Brown doesn’t believe he is going to have any problems having his team ready for this game and it’s a golden opportunity for his football team at home against their biggest rival and a chance to change the trajectory of the program.

 ----------